10 Easy Ways to De-clutter Before You Move

 - Dump the Junk Drawer

 – Pick out only the things you actually use from the junk drawer.
 Divide these items into individual baggies or drawer dividers.
 Get rid of the rest.
+If you’ve got more junk than just a drawer full that you would like to dump, you might be better looking for junk removal services in your area.

 - Donate Miniature Toiletries